In my “divorce story” blog post a few weeks ago, I briefly

 Here are some of my creative co-parenting suggestions:

-Imagine Your Child’s Daily Life
+Imagine Your Child’s Day-to-Day life.

 Traveling back and forth between two homes is not easy.
 It also takes time